 Annual Fee: $0

-Intro APR: Receive 0% APR for 21 months on both purchases made from the date of account opening, as well as balance transfers from date of first transfer.
+Intro APR: Receive 0% APR for 12 months on purchases from date of account opening and 21 months on balance transfers from the date of first transfer.
 Note that balance transfers must be made within the first four months of account opening to be eligible for the no-interest offer.
-After the no-interest offer expires, a variable APR between 14.74%-24.74%, based on your creditworthiness, will be applied to all balances.
+After the no-interest offer expires, a variable APR between 15.49% – 25.49%, based on your creditworthiness, will be applied to all balances.
 There is a balance transfer fee of either $5 or 5% of the amount of each transfer, whichever is greater.

 APR: After the intro 0% APR offer concludes, a variable APR will apply.

 Rewards Rate: None

 Who Should Use This Credit Card?
 People who want to take advantage of long-term 0% APR for either balance transfers or new purchases.

 The Citi Simplicity Card, from our partner Citi, is relatively straightforward in its offering, but don’t let that fool you — the value you could gain from getting it could be worth hundreds or even thousands of dollars.

 The card’s primary feature is its introductory 0% APR promotion for 21 months on balance transfers, giving you nearly two years to pay down a big credit card balance transferred to this credit card.
 In other words, you can use the Citi Simplicity to pay off some or all of a balance on another credit card, then pay it off interest-free for 21 months.

 The Citi Simplicity Card is relatively straightforward in its offering, but don’t let that fool you — the value you could gain from getting it could be worth hundreds or even thousands of dollars.